willbackes/bonn_thesis/docs_template/source/background/running_example.md

 ## Running example

-`template_project` that will be installed with the templates is a simple empirical project.
+`bonn_thesis` that will be installed with the templates is a simple empirical project.
 Its abstract might read:

 > This paper estimates the probability of smoking given age, marital status, and level
 > of education.
 We use the stats4schools